mahendra-awale/webDrugCS/README.md

 Visualization of DrugBank Chemical space
 ========================================

-*It's a website (www.gdbtools.unibe.ch:8080/webDrugCS/) for exploration of DrugBank Chemical Space.
+#It's a website (www.gdbtools.unibe.ch:8080/webDrugCS/) for exploration of DrugBank Chemical Space//.
 The visualizer part of the application is based on publicly available THREE.js (http://threejs.org/) javascript library.*

 The webDrugCS provides accessed to five different representations of DrugBank Chemical space, which were generated from Principal Components Analysis (PCA) of five different fingeprints namely: MQN, SMIfp, APfp, Xfp and Sfp fingerprints.
 A user can also map or project external set of compounds onto the DrugBank Chemical Space.